UNComp: Can Matrix Entropy Uncover Sparsity? -- A Compressor Design from an Uncertainty-Aware Perspective: Experiment

-The 'Needle in a Haystack' task~\citep{liu2024lost} involves embedding key information randomly in long contexts to assess the model's ability to handle complex, extended text.
-Table~\ref{Needle-in-a-haystack} compares Llama2-4k and Llama3-8k, both with a KV size of 384.
-The results show that our method outperforms FullKV at a 9.38\% compression rate, demonstrating its superiority.
-This indicates that our uncertainty measurement method based on effective rank can identify the heads crucial for the retrieval task and effectively compress noisy heads.
+\paragraph{Needle in a Haystack Task} \textit{The results show that UNComp outperforms FullKV at a 9.38\% compression rate.} Table~\ref{Needle-in-a-haystack} compares Llama2-4k and Llama3-8k, both with a max KV cache size of 384.
+This indicates that our uncertainty measurement method can identify the special retrieval layers and effectively retrieve key information.

-\paragraph{The Ratio of Recent Tokens to Historical Window Tokens} This part examines the ratio \(H/R\), comparing the number of historical tokens (\(H\)) to the most recent \(l\) tokens (\(R\)).
-Our experiment reveals that matrix entropy trends across layers at various \(H/R\) ratios align with those of the full-size KV cache.
-As shown in Figure~\ref{fig:matrix_entropy_trend}(a), different proportions of historical and recent tokens produce distinct trends.
-Notably, a compressed key matrix trend more similar to the full KV cache indicates better performance, given the same KV cache compression ratio.
-We confirm this through multiple experiments.
-To measure this similarity, we use the Pearson correlation coefficient.
-As depicted in Figure~\ref{fig:matrix_entropy_trend}(b), higher similarity in matrix entropy trends corresponds to improved model performance.
+\paragraph{The Ratio of Recent Tokens to Historical Tokens} \textit{A peculiar phenomenon in KV cache compression: selecting an appropriate proportion of recent tokens can maintain the inter-layer compression trend, thereby enabling optimal performance.} We find that the model's performance is sensitive to the number of recent tokens (the hyperparameter \(l\)), for calculating cumulative attention scores.
+Our analysis shows that this is due to the special information compression ratio between recent and historical tokens.
+As shown in Figure~\ref{fig:matrix_entropy_trend}(a), different proportions of historical and recent tokens exhibit distinct trends across layers.
+The matrix entropy trend of a compressed KV cache, when more similar to the full KV cache across layers, indicates better performance under the same compression ratio.
+This is validated through experiments using the \textit{pearson correlation coefficient} to quantify the correlation between the trends of different information compression patterns (i.e., changing the proportion of historical tokens and recent tokens across all layers under a fixed token budget).
+As depicted in Figure~\ref{fig:matrix_entropy_trend} (b), when the inter-layer trend of the compressed KV cache exhibits a higher similarity to the trend of the full-size KV cache, we can achieve optimal performance.